DrPaulBrewer/gridvoting/README.md

 The software is provided in the hope that it may be useful to others, but it is not a full featured turnkey system for conducting arbitrary voting simulations.
 Additional coding is required to define a specific simulation.
-Also, we do not include an automated test suite because our free testing provider does not include a GPU in the test environment.
+While there are some runtime assertion tests in the software, we do not include a build-time automated test suite because our free testing provider does not include a GPU in the test environment.

-Some manual testing has been done, but is not extensive.
-The software may contain bugs, unexpected behaviors, or have other issues.
+Some manual post-build testing has been done, but is not extensive.

+As with any code where extensive testing is not done, it may contain bugs, unexpected behaviors, or have other issues.

 The [MIT License](./LICENSE.md) also includes this disclaimer:
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES